ValentinGerard100/Advent-of-Code-2022/README.md

 I had a problem with Char: '' and String : "" which are not the same type -> I used  only() to convert a String to a Char.
 I understood that we cannot index an array with a float despite it is 1.0 , 2.0 , ect...

+Day 4:
+Did the 4th
+I made use of mathematical operator of julia on set (inclusion and intersection) It is very efficient so I solved the problem in few lines I enjoy more and more function like filter or map